The SEC's new climate disclosure rule introduces significant new requirements for foreign companies filing Form 20-F.

 The Plot Twist: This Is Just the Beginning

-Here's what's keeping industry veterans awake at night: the SEC's climate rule is just the opening act.
+The SEC's climate rule is the first step in a broader ESG regulatory expansion.
 Social and governance disclosures are already being discussed in regulatory circles.
-The infrastructure, systems, and expertise you build now will determine whether your company thrives or struggles through the next decade of ESG evolution.
+The infrastructure, systems, and expertise built now for climate reporting will serve as the foundation for meeting the next decade of ESG disclosure mandates.

 Evolution or Extinction